-The rural portion of the county's economic base plays a significant role in helping the county maintain a diversity of economic sectors, thus contributing to the county's overall economic health.
-Evaluation and discussion of the rural economy includes the Rural Area, Resource Lands, and the Rural Cities of Black Diamond, Carnation, Duvall, Enumclaw, North Bend, Snoqualmie, and Skykomish.
+The ((rural)) Rural Area and Natural Resource Lands portions of the county's economic base plays a significant role in helping the county maintain a diversity of economic sectors, thus contributing to the county's overall economic health.
+Evaluation and discussion of the rural economy includes the Rural Area, Natural Resource Lands, and the ((Rural Cities)) Cities in the Rural Area which include ((of)) Black Diamond, Carnation, Duvall, Enumclaw, North Bend, Snoqualmie, and Skykomish.